-Prerequisite: Grade of 80% or better in English Honors I or grade of 90% or better in English I Accelerated, and English department supervisor approval.
+Prerequisite: Successful completion of 75% or better in English I Honors.
+Students not previously enrolled in Honors can request a move up in placement if they have earned a 90% or better in the Accelerated-level course.
 Summer reading assignments are required.